In DC, students who want to earn their GED diploma can take the four GED subtests online or in person at a designated

 If you don’t pass a subtest, there’ll be a 30-day waiting period in the District of Columbia before you can take that subtest again, and this also counts for your second retake.
 If you need to retake that section for the third time, you’ll have to wait 60 days before you can try that subject test again.

 Your first two retakes per subject field are free of charge, but after one year, the regular fees will apply again ($3.75 per individual module).
 This does NOT apply to online testing.
 The free video lessons and practice tests available on this website are courtesy of Onsego, a premium GED prep course recognized by GED Testing Service.

 Free GED Online Prep in DC

 Online GED Testing

-For the many people who did not finish high school, there is a possibility to bridge the gap via the General Education Development (GED) program.
+For the many people who did not finish high school, there is a possibility of bridging the gap via the General Education Development (GED) program.
 After completing the GED exam, students will receive the GED diploma or certificate, which is recognized by practically all US employers, government agencies, and colleges and universities as equivalent to a high school diploma.